Lexington Theological Seminary

-Lexington Theological Seminary is a private Christian seminary in Lexington, Kentucky.
+Lexington Theological Seminary is a private Christian seminary in Lexington, Kentucky, United States.
 Although it is related to the Christian Church (Disciples of Christ), it is intentionally ecumenical with almost 50 percent of its enrollment coming from other denominations.
 Lexington Theological Seminary is accredited by Association of Theological Schools in the United States and Canada to award Master of Divinity, Master of Theological Studies, Master of Pastoral Studies, and Doctor of Ministry degrees.

 History

 Lexington Theological Seminary was founded in 1865, but its roots are older.
 What eventually became the seminary began as the Department of Hebrew Literature at Bacon College, founded in 1836.
 Bacon College was rechartered as Kentucky University in 1858 and the department was expanded.
 In 1865, under the economic pressure of the American Civil War, the school relocated to Lexington and merged with Transylvania University with the new school adopting the Kentucky University name (until changed to Transylvania University in 1908).

 On the new campus the College of the Bible was formed as one of several colleges in Kentucky University.
 The State of Kentucky began to pressure the school, controlled by a religious body receiving federal funding as a land grant institution under the Morrill Act, to separate portions.
 In 1878 the College of Agriculture and Mechanical Arts and College of the Bible both received their own charters.
 The prior went on to become the state's primary public institution, the University of Kentucky; and the College of the Bible struggled during the presidency of John William McGarvey.
-In 1912, after the McGarvey's death, the College of the Bible resumed its affiliation with Transylvania under the leadership of Dr. Richard Henry Crossfield, Jr. The previous president of Transylvania, Burris Jenkins, had already overseen the incorporation of Hamilton Female College in 1903.
+In 1912, after the McGarvey's death, the College of the Bible resumed its affiliation with Transylvania under the leadership of Dr. Richard Henry Crossfield Jr. The previous president of Transylvania, Burris Jenkins, had already overseen the incorporation of Hamilton Female College in 1903.
 For several decades, the three merged institutions shared faculty and some administrative duties.

 The College of the Bible changed its name on its centennial to the Lexington Theological Seminary.
 The seminary remained housed on buildings on the Transylvania University campus until 1950 when it moved to 631 South Limestone Street, across the street from the University of Kentucky.

 In 2005, Lexington Seminary began sharing its campus with the Baptist Seminary of Kentucky, a seminary of the Cooperative Baptists in the state.
 This arrangement lasted until 2010, when BSK relocated to the campus of Georgetown College in Georgetown, Kentucky, a Baptist-related institution near Lexington.